 (5) It is sufficient compliance with subsection (3) if a local planning scheme or amendment to a local planning scheme is published in the Gazette without any maps, plans or diagrams which form part of the local planning scheme or amendment.

+[Section 87 amended by No. 28 of 2010 s.
+57.]

 Division 5 — Review of local planning schemes

 88. Local government to prepare consolidation